ashfaaqrifath/Job-Scraper-Telegram-Bot/README.md

 - Job title, company, location, source, and date posted
 - Type labels such as UI Automation, Performance, Security, API Testing, or Mobile
-- Salary estimate in NGN/month
+- Salary estimate in LKR/month when salary is disclosed
 - Resume keyword matches
 - Direct apply link